jespergran98/withCafe/README.md

 --

+Create a new menu section for my café website.
+My website is a high end website,

+Here is the full menu, and the images I want you to include for each section in a creative display with alternating images left and right of the menu:

 FROKOST & LUNSJ MENY PÅ WITH
+(topimage.png for hero)

-PÅSMURT
+PÅSMURT (pasmurt.avif image right side)
 Club Tønsberg – klassikern vår!
 Kylling, bacon, WITH’s ravigotte, salat, tomat og rødløk 109,-